Genez-io/genezio-landing-page/deployment-platform/content/posts/how_to_host_a_web_application_for_free.md

 There you have it – your ultimate guide on how to a web app for free.
 We've demystified the world of web hosting, explored various options (from traditional to serverless), and prepped your app for its grand debut.
 Remember, the best hosting solution for you depends on your app's unique needs and your budget.

-If you're looking for a free, scalable, and developer-friendly platform, I highly recommend checking out Genezio.
+If you're looking for a free, scalable, and developer-friendly platform, I highly recommend checking out DeployApps.
 Its serverless architecture and generous free tier make it a fantastic choice for both beginners and experienced developers.

 So, go ahead, explore your options, experiment, and most importantly, have fun bringing your web app to life!

 **Ready to launch your app?**

-{{< external-link link="https://genezio.com/" >}}Get started with Genezio's free tier today{{< /external-link >}} and experience the power of serverless hosting!
+{{< external-link link="https://genezio.com/" >}}Get started with DeployApps's free tier today{{< /external-link >}} and experience the power of serverless hosting!